-The Department of Energy holds an IDNR issued permit that classifies the Main Injector berm as a small Class III dam.
+The DOE holds an IDNR issued permit that classifies the Main Injector berm as a small Class III dam.
 The dam provides limited flood control to areas downstream from Fermilab in the Indian Creek watershed.
-Fermilab reports to IDNR annually on the condition of the dam, and on a five-year cycle Fermilab is required to perform a comprehensive inspection and file a detailed report on the condition of this structure.
-No non-routine action items were identified during the 2017 annual inspection.
-A comprehensive inspection was conducted in April of 2018 and an "Owners Maintenance Report" was transmitted to the IDNR by DOE.
-No non-routine action items were identified during the 2018 comprehensive inspection
+Fermilab reports to IDNR annually on the condition of the dam, and on a five-year cycle is required to perform a comprehensive inspection and file a detailed report on the condition of this structure.
+The comprehensive inspection was last conducted in April of 2018 and an "Owners Maintenance Report" was transmitted to the IDNR by DOE.
+The dam was again inspected in April 2019 and no non-routine action items were identified.
+A maintenance report was subsequently transmitted to IDNR.